Scenic USA - Illinois

 Cascade Falls

-Cascade Falls - Illinois
+Cascade Falls - Matthiessen State Park, Illinois

 Photos by Ben Prepelka

-Matthiessen State Park, named for philanthropist Frederick William Matthiessen, has grown from the original 176 acre private park to today's much larger footprint around the Vermillion River.
+Matthiessen State Park, named for philanthropist Frederick William Matthiessen, has grown from the original 176 acre private park to today's much larger footprint around the Vermilion River.
 Over time, a steady stream carved its way through layers of sandstone, creating a long narrow gorge called a dell.
 The main canyon consists of the Upper Dell, beginning at Matthiessen Lake and continuing over Cascade Falls, dropping 45 feet into the Lower Dell.
-Replica Fort at Mathiessen State Park
+Replica Fort - Mathiessen State Park

 The main canyon, weaving through the majority of the park, can be seen from both the Bluff Trail and River Trail.
-This splendid view is looking upstream toward Cascade Falls, one of the park's main features.
+This gorge view is looking upstream toward Cascade Falls, one of the park's main features.
 Along with Matthiessen Lake, other natural features include the Giant's Bath Tub, Wishing Well, Devil's Paint Box, and Strawberry Rock.
-Aside from all the natural wonders, other park activities include archery, golf, a radio-control model airplane field, and equestrian trails.
-A French fort replication, a special attraction, mirrors mid-West fortifications built in the 1600s.
+Aside from all the natural wonders, other park activities include archery, golf, a radio-control model airplane field and equestrian trails.
+A French fort replication, a special attraction, mirrors most mid-West fortifications built in the 1600s.
 The main trail to Cascade Falls begins beside the fort and heads down into the canyon.
 Heading downstream, this walking path is well worn and provides a long series of stair steps that leads into the lower gorge.
 Hikers and parents are reminded of the dangers associated with the steep cliffs and deep canyons, which can be particularly breathtaking in places.

-Copyright ©2011 Benjamin Prepelka
+Copyright © 2020 Benjamin Prepelka

 All Rights Reserved